saitodisse/log-my-code/README.md

 # ast-cyborg (Log My Code)

-`ast-logger` will parse all the code searching functions.
+`log-my-code` will parse all the code searching functions.
 Allow to add and remove instrumentation code.

 code -> SourceCode1 -> Searcher.searchFunction -> Modifier.excludeFunction -> ast -> SourceCode2.code

-ast-logger can receive code / AST / filepath (JavaScript file) and parse its contents to a SourceCode class that will contain a version of the code and AST.
+log-my-code can receive code / AST / filepath (JavaScript file) and parse its contents to a SourceCode class that will contain a version of the code and AST.

-ast-logger can also search inside the AST, and modify parts of it.
+log-my-code can also search inside the AST, and modify parts of it.
 It will then return a new copy of the existing code / AST / filepath.

 - **src**:  all files will transpiled with babel to lib/src